aws-samples/shopfloor-connectivity/docs/adapters/rest.md

 ---
 ### Server
-REST server host
+The Server property defines the base URL or host address of the REST server as a String.
+It represents the root endpoint of the REST API that will be used for all requests.

+- It should contain the base URL without specific endpoints or resource paths
+- If the URL doesn't start with "http://" or "https://", the system automatically prepends "https://"
+- It can include the domain and any base path that's common to all API endpoints

+To retrieve an objects using requests as "https://api.restful-api.dev/objects/7", this would be "https://api.restful-api.dev"

 **Type**: String

-To retrieve an objects using requests as "https://api.restful-api.dev/objects/7", this would be "https://api.restful-api.dev" If the server does not start with a  "http://" or "https:" protocol specification "https://" is used as default.

 ---
 ### WaitAfterReadError
-Period in milliseconds to pause reading from the server after an error reading from that server.
+The WaitAfterReadError property specifies the time duration (in milliseconds) that the system should wait before attempting another request after encountering a read error (a situation where all retry attempts have failed).
+This delay helps prevent overwhelming the server during error conditions and implements a basic back-off strategy.

-**Type**: Integer
+**Type** : Integer

-Default is 10000
+Default value is 1000.

 ---
 ### WaitBeforeRetry
-Period in milliseconds to wait in between retires reading from the server.
+The WaitBeforeRetry property defines the delay period (in milliseconds) between individual retry attempts when a request fails.
+This is different from [WaitAfterReadError](#waitafterreaderror), which specifies the wait time after all retries have failed (a read error).

+Key aspects:

+- Specifies how long to pause between each retry attempt
+- Helps prevent overwhelming the server with rapid retry requests
+- Works in conjunction with MaxRetries to control retry behavior

 **Type**: Integer